-YCGS - The Yellowstone County Generating Station is a 175 MW natural gas fired facility, located near Laurel, Montana, which is currently under construction and expected to be online no later than the end of the third quarter 2024.
+YCGS - The Yellowstone County Generating Station is a 175 MW natural gas fired facility, located near Laurel, Montana.

 Measurements:

 Billion Cubic Feet (Bcf) - A unit used to measure large quantities of gas, approximately equal to 1 trillion Btu.

 British Thermal Unit (Btu) - A basic unit used to measure natural gas; the amount of natural gas needed to raise the temperature of one pound of water by one degree Fahrenheit.